Investigating Trucking Companies After Accidents

 Truck accidents tend to lead to more complex cases than other types of motor vehicle accidents.
 That's because, in most cases, an entire company is at risk of being held liable for your injuries.
 Trucking companies have significant resources at hand to help them protect their bottom line, and they often send "rapid response" teams of investigators to an accident scene within 24 hours to start building their case.

-That’s why it’s so important to have a truck accident lawyer from Lawter & Associates, PLLC on your side.
-We’ll launch our own investigation and get the evidence needed to fight for fair compensation for you.
-Here’s what we’ll review:
+That's why it's so important to have a truck accident lawyer from Lawter & Associates, PLLC on your side.
+We know what to do because we've been doing this work for more than 40 years.
+As your law firm, we'll launch our own investigation and get the evidence needed to fight for fair compensation for you.
+Here's what we'll review:

 - Hours of Service (HOS) data: Commercial truck drivers are required by federal law to obey certain regulations regarding their hours of service.
 They cannot go over a certain number of hours and need to take regular rest breaks, and they are required to log their hours.
 However, the log is the trucking company's property, and they may destroy it in the aftermath of an accident - unless an attorney takes action on your behalf.